Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 How ATG handles patient acquisition

-Aesthetics To Go runs patient acquisition as a platform-level function.
+Aesthetics To Go runs patient acquisition as a network-level function.
 This means the marketing is not the provider's responsibility — it is a built-in service.
-The platform drives patient demand through multiple channels:
+ATG drives patient demand through multiple channels:

-• SEO: ATG ranks for high-intent search terms like "mobile Botox Las Vegas," "at-home filler Henderson," and "concierge aesthetics Summerlin."
-Patients searching for these services find ATG and book through the platform.
+• SEO: ATG ranks for high-intent search terms like "mobile Botox," "at-home filler," and "concierge aesthetics."
+Patients searching for these services find ATG and book directly through the operating system.

 • Paid advertising: Geo-targeted Google and social media ads drive patient leads in specific service areas.
-The platform manages ad spend, targeting, and conversion optimization.
+Aesthetics To Go manages ad spend, targeting, and conversion optimization.

 • Social media and content: ATG produces provider-focused and patient-facing content that builds awareness and drives traffic to the booking funnel.